Arthuchaut/unilang/README.md

-🦧   Decrement the byte in the current pointed memory case 🙈   Write the ASCII value of the current pointed memory case 🐢   Read the value and pass it to the current pointed memory case 🦆   Jump to after the matched 🦛 if the pointed byte equal 0 🦛   Back after the matched 🦆 if the pointed byte is different than 0
+🦧   Decrement the byte in the current pointed memory case 🙈   Write the ASCII value of the current pointed memory case 🐢   Read the value and pass it to the current pointed memory case 🦆   Jump after the matched 🦛 if the pointed byte equal 0 🦛   Back after the matched 🦆 if the pointed byte is different than 0
 ```